 Time of Journey – 1hr

-Waking up at the edge of the world, it is time to begin our journey west along the most northerly part of mainland Britain.
+Waking up at the edge of the world, it is time to begin our journey west along the most northerly part of mainland Britain for day 3 of this North Coast 500 7 day itinerary.
 The horizon is endless and the sights along this remote part of the world are incredible, so let’s get going!

 Marvel at the Duncansby Stacks